danieleancora/pyphret/README.md

 Version history:

 - version-2.0: the new branch from where I will start new developments.
+This starts on 2025/03/27
 - singlePrecision-support: previous release